Understanding & Fostering Interpersonal Working Relationships

 The human desire for kinship, such as friendship or love, is almost universal in our species.
-This dates back to the early days of human evolution, where strong emotional attachments lead to a higher chance of survival.
-Because of this, the need for companionship developed as one of the most basic human physiological needs.
+This dates back to the early days of human evolution, where strong emotional attachments led to a higher chance of survival.
+Because of this, the need for companionship and interpersonal relationships developed as one of the most basic human physiological needs.

 However, how we relate to other people, and how this affects our abilities to function in groups is something that is learned individually as we grow up.
 Our first encounter with groups and social relationships is, for most people, our families.